-Online shopping may not be as popular in Portugal as it is in other countries, but it’s growing in popularity – both as a way of buying from Portuguese retailers and also as a way of buying (often cheaper) products from abroad.
+Although Portugal has fantastic high-speed home internet, online shopping is not as popular in Portugal as it is in other countries.
+But it’s growing in popularity – both as a way of buying from Portuguese retailers and also as a way of buying (often cheaper) products from abroad.

 Read the guides